 AMICI Tech is not responsible for, and the Customer acknowledges that the Customer is not entitled to any refund with respect to:

-- data entry errors that have been made by the Customer, the failure by the Customer to provide required details and other information (including identification information), or the provision by the Customer of false or incorrect information with respect to the relevant Customer Request;
+- data entry errors that have been made by the Customer, the failure by the Customer to provide required details and other information (including identification information), or the provision by the Customer of false or incorrect information with respect to the relevant Customer Request and Application;

-- Customers that have changed their mind after partially or fully completing a Customer Request;
+- Customers that have changed their mind after partially or fully completing an Application;

-- selection by the Customer of the wrong Agency Check type and/or reason for the Agency Check when completing the relevant Customer Request; or
+- selection by the Customer of the wrong Agency Check type and/or reason for the Agency Check when completing the relevant Application; or

-- failure by the Customer to properly complete a Customer Request, including by failing to sign, date and return any informed consent form required with respect to the Services the subject of that Customer Request.
+- failure by the Customer to properly complete an Application, including by failing to sign, date and return any informed consent form required with respect to the Services the subject of that Application.

-To request a refund, please email email@example.com.
-Refund requests must include the Customer’s first name and surname, date of birth, the reference number with respect to the relevant Services (if possible), and a brief description of why the Customer requests a refund.
+To request a refund, a cancellation of the order must be requested through our online portal directly addressing that particular order, or by emailing firstname.lastname@example.org.
+Refund requests must include the Customer’s first name and surname, date of birth, the reference number with respect to the relevant Services (if possible), bank account details for the refund and a brief description of why the Customer requests a refund.
 AMICI Tech will then assess the refund request and determine if the Customer is eligible for a refund.